Cheer Up (song): Commercial performance

+"Cheer Up" was a commercial success, debuting atop the Gaon Digital Chart.
+It topped the chart for three non-consecutive weeks.
+The song acculumated 1,839,566 digital sales and 111,556,482 streams in 2016, making it the best performing single of the year.
+Elsewhere, it entered Billboards World Digital Song Sales at number three.
+"Cheer Up" surpassed 2,500,000 downloads in August 2017 on Gaon Music Chart.
+As of 2018, it has 2,737,015 digital downloads and 160 million streams.

 Music video

-The music video for "Cheer Up" was directed by video production team Naive (Kim Young-jo and Yoo Seung-woo).
-The music video was released on JYP Entertainment's YouTube Channel.
-It went viral on YouTube soon after it was uploaded on April 25, 2016, gaining 400,000 views in only thirty minutes.
+The music video for "Cheer Up", directed by Kim Young-jo and Yoo Seung-woo of video production team Naive, was released on JYP Entertainment's YouTube Channel on April 25, 2016.
+It went viral on YouTube soon after it was uploaded, gaining 400,000 views in only thirty minutes.
 It reached one million views in less than a day, and surpassed seven million views on April 27.

 In the music video, the members portray characters from famous films and TV shows.
 Mina is Itsuki Fujii from Love Letter, Sana is Sailor Moon from the Sailor Moon series, Nayeon is Sidney Prescott from the Scream film series, Tzuyu is Holly Golightly from Breakfast at Tiffany's, and Jeongyeon is Faye from Chungking Express.
 Momo is an action heroine reminiscent of the Tomb Raider and Resident Evil film series, Jihyo is a cheerleader from Bring It On, Chaeyoung is a cowgirl (reminiscent of different Western films, especially A Fistful of Dollars), and Dahyun is the gisaeng Hwang Jini (from the biopic Hwang Jin Yi).
 In the group dance scenes, the members are cheerleaders at a pep rally in a soccer stadium and a basketball stadium and in another dance scene, they are in front of a house, decorated as if hosting a party, wearing casual clothing.
+The song's dance was choreographed by JYP Entertainment choreographers Park Nam-yong and Yun Hee-so.

 A special music video, titled "Twice Avengers", was released on May 27 to commemorate the original music video reaching 35 million views on YouTube.
 In the special video, the members dance in their film character costumes on a set made to look like a planet in outer space.

-On November 17, the video surpassed 100 million views.
+On November 17, the official music video surpassed 100 million views.
 It then surpassed 200 million views on August 9, 2017, making Twice the first K-pop girl group with two music videos to reach this milestone.
 The music video also topped 2016 YouTube's Most Popular Music Video in South Korea.